A Bimetal strip heat engine

 whole thing up by the pivot, it would want to turn upside-down.

-It is supposed to be unstable, exactly the opposite of
+to be unstable, exactly the opposite of

 the kind of balance used to weight things.
 We will keep it from